andrewm44/Home44Python/README.md

 A key element is the use of MQTT, via Mosquitto Broker

-Also lifted code for managing remote controls via a Broadlink device form python-broadlink
+Also lifted code for managing remote controls via a Broadlink device from python-broadlink

 # Mosquitto install